whoisj/dynamo/docs/get_started.md

 ## Local Development

-If you use vscode or cursor, use the .devcontainer folder built on [Microsofts Extension](https://code.visualstudio.com/docs/devcontainers/containers).
+If you use vscode or cursor, use the `.devcontainer` folder built on [Microsoft's Extension](https://code.visualstudio.com/docs/devcontainers/containers).
 For instructions, see the [ReadMe](https://github.com/ai-dynamo/dynamo/blob/main/.devcontainer/README.md).

 Otherwise, to develop locally, we recommend working inside of the container: